peteroupc/peteroupc.github.io/morealg.md

 - If _f_(_&lambda;_) and _g_(_&lambda;_) can be simulated, so can _f_(_&lambda;_)\*_g_(_&lambda;_), _f_(_g_(_&lambda;_)), and _g_(_f_(_&lambda;_)).
 - If a full-domain pushdown automaton (defined later) can generate words of a given length with a given probability (a _probability distribution_ of word lengths), then the probability generating function for that distribution can be simulated, as well as for that distribution conditioned on a finite set or periodic infinite set of word lengths (for example, all odd word lengths only).
 - If a stochastic context-free grammar (defined later) can generate a probability distribution of word lengths, and terminates with probability 1, then the probability generating function for that distribution can be simulated.
-- Every quadratic irrational in (0, 1) can be simulated.
+- Every quadratic irrational number between 0 and 1 can be simulated.

 It is not yet known whether the following functions can be simulated: _&lambda;_<sup>1/_p_</sup> for prime numbers _p_ greater than 2, or min(_&lambda;_, 1&minus;_&lambda;_).